Step 3: Practical Gemology

 Choosing Liquids for Specific Gravity Testing

 You can use any liquid for your tests.
 Water is used frequently.
-However, never use tap water.
+However, don’t use tap water.
 Its density or specific gravity isn’t constant and is always higher than distilled water.
 Note that the temperature correction table below refers to pure, distilled water, which you can find in any supermarket.
 If you use distilled water, you can minimize the surface tension by adding a bit of liquid soap or detergent.
-Two or three drops in a quart or liter won’t make a significant difference in the…
+Two or three drops in a quart or liter won’t make a significant difference in the density of the water.

 For the most accurate results, use toluene.
 Its surface tension is much lower than water’s.
 B. W. Anderson, founder and first director of the Gem Identification Laboratory of the London Chamber of Commerce, recommends the use of toluene in his book, Gem Testing.
 Keep in mind that toluene is a solvent.
 Therefore, don’t use it with delicate or porous gems, such as pearls and turquoise, or stones with fracture fillings or glued doublets.
 (Editor’s Note: Toluene is also toxic.
 Follow the safety instructions for this product).